 Fun on the Treska River

-It wasn’t a long ride, but it was really hot and we needed to rest a bit afterward.
+The Matka Canyon boat trip wasn’t too long, but it was a really hot day and we needed to rest a bit afterward.
 So we looked for a spot to get our feet in the cold mountain river water.
 Those of us who weren’t driving also enjoyed some cold beer.
 (My doing, I put the cans in the thermal isolation bag with some ice.)

 Leaving Matka Canyon

-It was an adventure to get the car out and head for Tirana: there were cars parked randomly, cars wanting to go both ways in spaces that allowed only one car at a time, people who had just abandoned and parked their cars in the middle of the commotion… and nobody to direct traffic.
+It was an adventure to get the car out and head for Tirana: there were cars parked randomly, cars wanting to go both ways in spaces that allowed only one car at a time, and lots of people who had just abandoned and parked their cars in the middle of the commotion… and nobody to direct traffic!